pedak/sync-oai/README.md

-# ResourceSync OAI-Adapter
+# ResourceSync OAI-PMH Adapter

-The ResourceSync Simulator simulates a changing Web data source.

-A client is provided to synchronize a filesystem directory with the simulated resources.
+The ResourceSync OAI-PMH Adapter creates sitemaps and changesets to allow synchronization of resources with resync.

 ## Quick start